Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Wait, wait.
 It's not me who painted that.
 I was just holding this for...

-Community Officer noticing the bag full of spray paint: Bit of an enthusiast, are we?
+Community Officer: Bit of an enthusiast, are we?

 Watson: Yeah well you know how it is.
 Custody sergeants don't really like to be hurried, do they?
 Just formalities.
 Fingerprints.
 Charge sheet.
 And I've got to be in magistrate's court on Tuesday.